nj-nilanjan/MAR/README.md

 # MAR
-Here I upload some basic problems & solutions in C programming language
+Here I upload some basic problems & solutions in C or python programming language